 Get Started with Hevo for Free

-A columnar database is that DBMS which is based upon the columnar architecture rather than row-based architecture and hence optimized for analytical workflows, highly efficient in terms of query performances and data storage for filtering and aggregating columns of table operations.
+A columnar database is a DBMS that is based upon the columnar architecture rather than row-based architecture and hence optimized for analytical workflows, highly efficient in terms of query performances and data storage for filtering and aggregating columns of table operations.

 Columnar Database vs Row Based Database